amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 }
 ```

-We can associate a `SlotTypeDataSource` which will scan for resources relative to the `MySlotType.class`:
+You can associate a `SlotTypeDataSource` which will scan for resources relative to the `MySlotType.class`:

 ```java
 Model model = Model.builder()